a2z2k26/bumba-voice/docs/archive/analysis/LATENCY_OPTIMIZATION_ANALYSIS.md

 ### Summary of Findings

-The CHATTA conversation system has a solid foundation with streaming TTS already implemented and configurable.
+The Bumba Voice conversation system has a solid foundation with streaming TTS already implemented and configurable.
 The primary latency bottlenecks are:

 1. **Sequential processing** (no overlap between TTS, recording, STT)
 2. **Batch-only STT** (no progressive transcription)